 According to Psychology Today, suicide resulting from prolonged depression is the number one killer of gay men and is a serious issue in the LGBTQ+ community as a whole.
 Finding effective treatment provided without judgment at a proven facility can offer life-saving help for LGBTQ+ struggling with holiday depression.

-The Florida House Experience is one of these facilities, capable of treating depression and other mental disorders from this unique point of view.
+FHE Health is one of these facilities, capable of treating depression and other mental disorders from this unique point of view.
 We can help give you the tools to cope with tough interactions (or the lack of interactions) with family during the holiday season.

 If you feel it’s too uncomfortable to expose yourself to a potentially tough family gathering, don’t.
 Make up an excuse in order to provide for your mental health, consider getting together with others in your area experiencing something similar to you.